Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 * the headers of all generated HTML pages (they contain the names and logos of the server and host institution)
-* the Server section of the WMS GetCapabilities response
+* the Server section of the WMS `GetCapabilities` response
 * the server information documents ([see below](#server-information-documents))
-* the Server section of the WCS GetCapabilities response
+* the Server section of the WCS `GetCapabilities` response
 * all generated THREDDS catalogs that don't override this information

-NOTE: The best way to use your own logo is to put it in the `${tds.content.root.path}/thredds/public/` directory, and specify it in `serverInformation` as `/thredds/<name>`, e.g.:
+The best way to use your own logo is to put it in the `${tds.content.root.path}/thredds/public/` directory, and specify it in `serverInformation` as `/thredds/<name>`, e.g.:

 ~~~xml
 <logoUrl>/thredds/yourIcon.gif</logoUrl>